adrianbk/gradle-jvmsrc-plugin/README.md

 gradle-jvmsrc-plugin
 ====================

 ### Description
-A gradle plugin which provides a task to create the default source, test and resource package directories for JVM projects (java, groovy, scala, etc.)
+A gradle plugin which provides a task to create the default source, test and resource package directories for JVM projects (java, groovy, scala, android etc.)

-The plugin inspects the existing language plugins applied to your project and creates the appropriate directory and package structures along with adding .gitkeep to each directory.
+The plugin inspects the existing language plugins applied to your project and creates the appropriate directory and package structures along with optionally adding .gitkeep files to each directory.

-Also supports android source sets
+Also supports android source sets and flavours

-Directories and packages are created with the maven convention e.g:
+Directories and packages are created with the conventional structure e.g:

 - src/main/resources
 - src/main/java/<your package structure>
 - src/main/groovy/<your package structure>
 - src/test/java/<your package structure>
 - src/test/groovy/<your package structure>
 - src/test/resources